 Sometimes surgery isn’t an option for pain relief, or perhaps, previous treatments haven’t worked.
 In such instances, regenerative medicine techniques may be a solution.
 The leading pain-relief experts at R2 Medical Centers in Lowell, Indiana, can evaluate whether you’re a candidate for regenerative medicine.
 This comprehensive alternative treatment is beneficial for chronic pain sufferers of knee pain, shoulder pain, arthritis, and so much more.
 Book your regenerative medicine consultation appointment today, either online or over the phone.

 Regenerative medicine involves using your body to heal itself, using naturally occurring cells and specialized fluids.
-Core Medical Centers provides patients with amniotic allograft treatments for regenerating healing purposes.
-These treatments are made up of hyaluronic acid, regenerative cells, and cytokines, which are all powerful growth factors that help regenerate your body’s tissues.
+R2 Medical provides patients with regenerative therapy treatments with Wharton’s Jelly Allograft for regenerative healing purposes.
+These treatments are made up of proteins, hyaluronic acid, regenerative cells, and cytokines, which are all powerful growth factors that help regenerate your body’s tissues.

-Once you’re injected with the amniotic allograft serum, the growth factors start to work, triggering cell growth in the area injected.
+Once you’re injected with the regenerative therapy, the growth factors start to work, triggering cell growth in the area injected.
 Over the following few weeks, cells grow and divide, forming new tissues.
 This helps heal damaged or injured areas you have, without going through a surgical procedure.

-Regenerative medicine with amniotic allograft treatments is beneficial for healing many types of bone and soft tissue problems, including arthritis.
+Regenerative medicine with Structural Wharton’s Jelly Allograft is beneficial for healing many types of bone and soft tissue problems, including arthritis.
 The injections help heal your:

 Because you are kickstarting your body into making new tissues, it does take some time for your regenerative medicine treatment to start working.
 Some patients report a dramatic reduction in their pain levels in as little as two months, while others experience improvement within a few weeks.
 It just depends on how quickly your body responds to the treatment.